isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 ..

   + `Clinical <https://bigquery.cloud.google.com/dataset/isb-cgc:TCGA_bioclin_v0.Clinical>`_:
-    This table is contains one row for each TCGA case (aka patient or participant) with *any* available clinical information -- over 11,000 cases are represented.
+    This table contains one row for each TCGA case (aka patient or participant) with *any* available clinical information -- over 11,000 cases are represented.
     Any given field in
     this table may be ``null`` for many patients, depending on tumor-type or data-availability.